Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230214-code-review-for-pubs/lesson.md

 </figure>
 </center>

-### Practice time!
+1. Make a new folder wherever your GitHub repos live.
+Name it `tmp-yourinitials-aug`.

-1. Download [this file](https://raw.githubusercontent.com/Arcadia-Science/2022-prjna853785-sourmash/main/scripts/utils.R) as our pretend code that we've been working on our own computers or on AWS.
+1. Download [this file](https://raw.githubusercontent.com/Arcadia-Science/2022-prjna853785-sourmash/main/scripts/utils.R) as our pretend code that we've been working on.
+Save it in your new folder.
 2. Create an empty, private repository in the Arcadia-Science organization.
-Name it `tmp-yourinitials-aug`.
+Use the same name as the local folder we made.
 3. Copy and paste the instructions given to you on the screen.
 4. Create and checkout a new branch with `git checkout -b `ter/init-pr`.
 Name it `yourinitials/init-pr`.
-5. Use `git add`, `git commit`, and `git push` to add your existing work to a branch in your new repository.
+5. Use `git add`, `git commit`, and `git push` to add our file to a branch in your new repository.
 6. Open a pull request and explain your changes.
 7. Convert your PR to a draft.
 8. Convert it back to "ready for review" and request review from someone.